serval/serval-mesh/agent/README.md

 This endpoint is not likely to remain in its current state; it exists to allow any HTTP client to post a test job to the runner.

-This endpoint accepts an executable WASM job via multipart form data.
-The body must include two parts: a job metadata envelope in json format named `envelope`, and an octet-stream containing the WASM binary to run.
+This endpoint accepts an executable Wasm job via multipart form data.
+The body must include two parts: a job metadata envelope in json format named `envelope`, and an octet-stream containing the Wasm binary to run.

 Here is an OpenAPI schema definition for this request: